transistorfet/retroverse/README.md

 ###### *Started August 06, 2023*

-A series of computer cards using the [VME bus](https://en.wikipedia.org/wiki/VMEbus) as a common backplane, in the style of modular computer equipment, laboratory test equipment, and industrial controls systems.
+A collection of computer cards using the [VME bus](https://en.wikipedia.org/wiki/VMEbus) as a common backplane, in the style of modular computer equipment, laboratory test equipment, and industrial controls systems.
+The project name is a combination of Retro-computers (newly designed and built computers that are based on old CPUs and parts), and Versa (the V in VME, which stands for Versa Module Eurocard).

 I've always liked the VME bus for its adaptability.
 It's an asynchronous bus with dynamic sizing, so it can support both controllers and peripherals that require different signaling speeds and bus widths to communicate, without requiring a specialized bus interface chip.
 It supports multiple controllers without the need for a special slot on the backplane, because it uses daisy chained priority bus arbitration.
-It's based on the Eurocard standard form factor (VME stands for Versa Module Eurocard), and uses standard and readily available DIN41612 connectors, comes in a 3U variant, and it's possible to still buy equipment that conforms to the standard, namely card cases and power supplies.
-The 3U Eurocard standard, which uses 160x100mm boards, is also fairly affordable for PCB printing, and it's possible to make 100x100mm cards, which can be printed for as low as $2.
+It's based on the Eurocard standard form factor, and uses standard and readily available DIN41612 connectors, comes in a 3U variant, and it's possible to still buy equipment that conforms to the standard, namely card cases and power supplies.
+The 3U Eurocard standard, which uses 160x100mm boards, is also fairly affordable for PCB printing, and it's possible to make not-quite-standard 100x100mm cards, which can be printed for as low as $2.
 The bus is perhaps slow by modern standards, but for CPUs that are below 100MHz, it's the perfect bus to build 16-bit and 32-bit retro computers around.

-The project name comes from retro computers (newly designed computers based on old CPUs and parts), and the V in VME which stands for Versa.
+So far, I have bought an off-the-shelf desktop card case from [Schroff](https://schroff.nvent.com/en-de/products/enc24576-106) via Digikey (backordered), a used Schroff 3U 11-slot backplane from eBay, and an affordable [MeanWell power supply](https://www.meanwell.com/productPdf.aspx?i=488) to power it.
+I've designed and built a CPU card with a Motorola MC68030, onboard static RAM and Flash memory, and two serial ports, a small 16-bit memory card with up to 4MB of static RAM, and a board for handling the bus arbitration and interrupt signals on the bus (separate from the CPU card since I intend to use multiple CPU cards in the same system).
+I've also built Tom Storey's CompactFlash card from [COMET](https://github.com/tomstorey/COMET) to use as the main secondary storage for the system.

-I ordered an off-the-shelf desktop card case from [Schroff](https://schroff.nvent.com/en-de/products/enc24576-106) via Digikey, on backorder, a used Schroff 3U 11-slot backplane from eBay, and an affordable [MeanWell power supply](https://www.meanwell.com/productPdf.aspx?i=488) to power it.
-I'm hoping to be able to install multiple CPU cards into the same system to make a simple multiprocessor machine.
-I've already made a generic card using a microcontroller wired to the bus, that I intended to use as a bus analyzer called [BigBoy](https://github.com/transistorfet/retroverse/tree/main/components/bigboy), but it's a bit too slow for that so I'll try instead to use it as a generic peripheral.
-I've also made a CPU card with a MC68030, onboard RAM, Flash, and serial ports, and a small 16-bit memory card with up to 4MB of static RAM, a board for handling the bus arbitration and interrupt signals on the bus (separate instead of as part of the CPU card because it will be a multiprocessor system), and I've built Tom's CompactFlash card from [COMET](https://github.com/tomstorey/COMET) to use as the main storage drive for the system.
+Before building these, I had also designed and built a generic card using an STM32 microcontroller wired to the bus signals called [BigBoy](https://github.com/transistorfet/retroverse/tree/main/components/bigboy), which I had hoped to use as a bus analyzer, but it's a bit too slow for that, so I'll probably program it as a generic peripheral instead.

-I had originally intended to design and build my own backplane using 4-row connectors with some of the P2 connector's signals on an extended P1, but I abandoned that idea in the interest of interoperability and ended up buying a used 11-slot Schroff backplane from eBay.
+I had originally intended to design and build my own backplane using 4-row connectors with some of the P2 connector's signals on an extended P1, but I abandoned that idea in the interest of interoperability with existing used VME equipment and ended up buying a used 11-slot Schroff backplane from eBay.
 Tom Storey has designed a 3-slot and 8-slot backplane as part of [COMET](https://github.com/tomstorey/COMET) which is a good choice for those who wish to build their own.

-I also intend to eventually make a 68010 version using only DIP chips and hopefully all hardwired logic, so that there's no need for specialized PLD programmers.
+I also intend to eventually make an MC68010 version using only DIP chips and hopefully all hardwired logic, so that there's no need for specialized PLD programmers.
 I might also make cards with other CPUs.
 It should be possible for the system to support different CPUs in the same system at the same time, running their own code.
 My larger hope is for the VME bus to be used more broadly in the